 Between 4%-5% of the population experiences stuttering, and most are boys or men.
 Stuttering is 4 times more common in boys at an earlier age.

 In most cases, stuttering appears between the ages of 3 and 5, but recovery can happen at any age.
 Up to 80% recover by age 16 years.
 Now that you know stuttering can be stopped, here is some information to get you started on the road to recovery.

-Stuttering is commonly described as a condition in which the flow of speech is broken by abnormal stoppages, repetitions, or prolongation of sounds and syllables.
+Stuttering is a type of disfluency or breakdown of the smooth forward flow of speech.
+This flow is broken by abnormal stoppages, repetitions, or prolongation of sounds and syllables.
 It appears to be caused by a timing disruption in the part of the brain that controls speech.
 When another part of the brain tries to help out, it goes too far.
-The two parts of the brain get overloaded and results in stuttering.
+The two parts of the brain get overloaded, whichcan result in stuttering.

 Keep in mind that stuttering is not a nervous disorder, but a communication disorder.
-Some think that stuttering is a nervous reaction to frustration, anxiety, or embarrassment about speaking, but that is not the case.
+So it is not a nervous reaction to frustration, anxiety, or embarrassment about speaking.

 Along with the vocal difficulties, those who stutter often nod, squeeze their fists, and blink their eyes in an attempt to force the words out.
 These gestures can make those who stutter more self-conscious.

 Stuttering is not always easy to identify.
-Speech therapists use clues to detect or diagnose stuttering in children which may not be noticeable, but can still be assessed with questionnaires.
+Speech therapists use clues to detect or diagnose stuttering in children.
+Some aspects of stuttering may not be noticeable, but can still be assessed with questionnaires.
 The assessment may include:

-There are several things that may increase the risk of a child stuttering.
-Here are some common factors that therapists look for:
+There are several things that may increase the risk of a child stuttering:

 Some people do not need therapy and recover on their own.
 It depends on how severe the stuttering is and your reaction to it.
 If you need help, look for a speech therapist who can help you refocus how you speak.
 Keep in mind that earlier treatment has been shown to have better results, especially in preschool children.